developervijay7/laravel-quickstart/docs/about/index.md

-# About This Site
+# About Laravel-QuickStart

-This site content was generated using Docify and went to demo in Opensource.com
+Here goes about laravel-quickstart